ThomasMBury/workshop_datavis_python/README.md

    You should now see the directory *workshop_datavis_python* saved on your computer.

 7. Open the Anaconda Navigator and launch JupyterLab.
 Navigate to where you saved the workshop repository and open *test.ipynb*.
-You should be able to run this notebook without any errrors.
+If you can run this notebook without any errors, then everything is running as it should!

 If you run into issues, please contact me at thomas.bury@mcgil.ca.